uc-cdis/data-portal/docs/data_availability_tool.md

 The DAT is a heatmap in the exploration page.

-It can be used to show data availability accross projects.
+It can be used to show data availability across projects.
 It works well both for categorical data and for longitudinal data.

 Example of a DAT for longitudinal data:
 ![DAT example](data_availability_tool_example.png)